moj-analytical-services/pq-tool/README.md

 For all departments:
 fetch_all_questions() # Note that this functionality is in development and currently has a couple of bugs
 ```
+### Generating the search space
+#### In an R console

+`system("Rscript ./data_generators/DataCreator.R -i  Data/ACRONYM/ACRONYM_archived_pqs.csv -o Data/ACRONYM -k 1000 -x 2000")`

+* k is the number of clusters you want to generate - replace 1000 with your chosen value
+* x is the number of dimension you wish to have in your search space - replace 2000 with your chosen value

 #### What this code does

 - See answering_body_lookup.tsv for the correct acronym